raduking/morphix/CONTRIBUTING.md

 ## Code Review
 - All PRs require at least one approval from a maintainer before merging.
 - Please address any feedback before your PR is merged.

+## Code Formatting
+- Use the [raduking-formatter.xml](config/eclipse/raduking-formatter.xml) file to format the Java source code.